| Title: | Flexible Bayesian Model Selection and Model Averaging |

 +1.5 gives the age in years, integer

-Sex of the abalone, F
+Sex of the abalone, F is female, M male, and I infant, categorical.

 Grams after being dried, continuous.